 The New York Life Insurance Company flourished throughout the nineteenth century and was one of the "Big Three" along with Equitable Life and Mutual Life.
 The company maintained branch offices not only throughout the United States, but also in Europe, Asia and South America.
 A pioneer in public relations, New York Life recognized the importance of architecture as a symbol of its position within both the insurance industry and the community at large.
-Its home office was intended to project an image of prosperity, integrity and permanence.
+Its home office was intended both on the exterior and equally importantly on the interior, to project an image of prosperity, integrity and permanence.